 The following entry originally appeared on the Amoeblog This is my last dispatch for the Amoeblog.
 I started blogging for Amoeblog on 26 July 2007.
 In that time I created a few series for the Amoeblog: One Album Wonders (profiles of bands which only released one album), Brightwell’s Top 10 (my favorite tracks from the … Continue reading Marking the end of an Eight Year Venture, or, My Final Post

 This neighborhood blog is about Boyle Heights.
 To vote for other neighborhoods to be explored on California Fool’s Gold, please let me know which in the comment section.
-The area now known as Boyle Heights was originally inhabited by the Tongva, who lived there for centuries until their displacement by the Spaniards.
-When the area was still part of Mexico, it was known as Paredón Blanco.
-Prominent families in Paredón Blanco included the Lopez and Rubio … Continue reading California Fool’s Gold — Exploring Boyle Heights
+The area now known as Boyle Heights was historically inhabited by the Tongva, who arrived there from the Sonoran Desert to the east some 3,500 years ago. … Continue reading California Fool’s Gold — Exploring Boyle Heights

 Since its beginning, rock music has been a male dominated affair.
 Women, such as Wanda Jackson, were not just anomalies but curiosities.
 By the ’60s there were plenty of girl groups, female soul singers and a few female-fronted rock bands, but the few actually female-dominated rock bands like Ace of Cups, Fanny, The Girls, Goldie … Continue reading The unsung heroines of Punk/Post-Punk/No Wave/New Wave